 Total housing cost variable includes also mortgage interest payments which hence must be deducted here.
-Note that while housing costs in EUSILC and EESILC data refer to 2006 average monthly costs then mortgage interest payments refer to annual figures of 2005.
+Note that while housing costs in EUSILC and EESILC data refer to the average monthly costs of the interview year then mortgage interest payments refer to annual figures of the income year.
 Either because of this or recalling errors total monthly housing costs are sometimes smaller than monthly mortgage interest payments and in these cases we have scaled up the housing costs to the level of mortgage interest payments.